 Course maps for all three legs are available at packet pick-up.
-Large signs with maps are posted in transition.
 Also, see the Race Details section to download course maps for each leg.

 Will I be allowed to have footwear accessible as I leave the water for the run to the transition area?

-Yes, we will have a designated area for footwear as you leave the water.
+Yes, you can leave footwear at the swim exit to the side and out of the way of competitors.
 The run to the transition area is about 200 yards on dirt and sand.
 Small wading pools with water will be available at the entrance to the transition area to help remove sand.